 - Forward features

 - Speaker opportunities

-To contribute a feature, please email firstname.lastname@example.org with your suggestion.
+You can see the full list of forward features here.
+To contribute a feature idea or comment for a feature, please email email@example.com with your suggestion.
 If this is of relevance, it will be forwarded to the appropriate writer, and an interview will be arranged.
 Please note: names of authors will not be made available.

 These following areas of discussion are essential.
 Using each point as the basis of a paragraph or at least section is required.